 Other tax issues

-Here we describe the two main ways that individuals can get tax relief for cash donations made to charities – relief available under payroll deduction schemes (Give As you Earn or payroll giving) and Gift Aid.
-Please also see our factsheet on Gift Aid, which includes information on how Gift Aid donations affect tax credits.
+Here we describe the two main ways that individuals can get tax relief for cash donations made to charities – relief available under payroll deduction schemes (Give As You Earn or payroll giving) and Gift Aid.

 What is payroll giving?

-If you pay tax through Pay As You Earn (PAYE), 'payroll giving' is a simple way of making regular gifts to charity.
-It allows you to authorise your employer or pension payer to make the donation from your pay or pension.
+If you pay tax through Pay As You Earn (PAYE), payroll giving is a simple way of making regular gifts to charity.
+You get your employer or pension payer to make the donation from your pay or pension.

-Your employer or pension payer takes off the payments before working out and deducting your tax, so you get relief on your donation immediately at your highest rate of tax.
-The donations are then passed to the charity on your behalf through HM Revenue & Customs (HMRC) approved charity agencies with which the employer or pension payer has made an arrangement.
+Your employer or pension payer takes off the payments before working out and deducting your tax, so you get tax relief on your donation immediately.
+The relief is worked out at your highest rate of tax.

-For example, if you pay tax at the basic rate of 20%, and authorise a monthly donation of £10, you save £2 tax (20% of £10).
+For example, if you pay tax at the basic rate of 20%, and give £10 a month, you save £2 a month tax (20% of £10).
 The actual cost of the donation to you is only £8.
 You will however, pay National Insurance contributions (NIC) as normal on the £10.